apostrophecms/apostrophe-caches-redis/README.md

 ## Sessions in Redis

 You can do that too, and it greatly reduces the load on MongoDB.
 You don't need this module for that.
 See [storing sessions in Redis](http://apostrophecms.org/docs/tutorials/howtos/storing-sessions-in-redis.html).

+## Changelog

+2.1.0: promise support.
+The `get`, `set` and `clear` methods of caches now return promises if no callback is given, matching the behavior of Apostrophe's core cache.